stevemidway/DAR-2022/Exercise_6.md

 Now we want to move past the within-year trend and look at long-term trends across years represented in the data.
-For this, consider a linear model of secchi measurements with the predictor of year.
+For this, consider a linear model of secchi measurements with the *continuous* predictor of year.
 Evaluate the model residuals and model fit, and whether any significance is reported.
 How is significance interpreted?

 **Deliverable: Please complete Questions 1 and 2 by running and reporting the appropriate models and results.
 Ultimately, just a few models need to be run and reporting can be concise.
 However, you are welcome to include a figure or any other information you find useful or helps support your findings.
-Please email me a Markdown-rendered html by 5pm Tuesday, March 9, 2021.**
+Please upload to Box an RMarkdown-rendered file by 5pm Tuesday, March 22, 2022.**